-Seth also affected to wear a lab coat which he had died orange no matter what the weather, this genuinely freaked people out as there were no identity markers as to what sub group he belonged to.
+Seth also affected to wear a lab coat which he had dyed orange and which he wore continually no matter what the weather, this genuinely freaked people out as there were no identity markers as to what sub group he belonged to.
 He had a copy of a violin bass like Paul McCartney and, more recently Captain Sensible of the Dammed had used, at some point he also acquired a bass cabinet which was the size of a small family car.

 Soon we had a singer Meloni who like Seth had no previous musical experience but that wasn’t a problem because we were going to create new music and those old notions of musical theory were simply going to hold us back from the purity of our goal.
 There was never any thoughts of cover versions because that was outdated rock and roll nonsense we were going to create our own sound.

 Even with that particular ideology however Seth was too far out there, he simply couldn’t play, he didn’t really know this because he hadn’t really tried, most of his musical attention had been on getting the strap on his bass so long his instrument was down to his knees.
 We later found out his bass was so badly set up that it went way out of tune above the 5th fret but that was all for the future at problem was we had a bass player but he couldn’t play.